mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-2.md

 }
 ```

-Again, the Babel documentation has more information on [config options]() should you need it.
+The Babel documentation has more information on [config options](https://babeljs.io/docs/en/babel-preset-env) should you need it.

 Parcel runs Babel for us automatically, so once we’ve installed it and created our config file we’re good to go – our code will be transpiled whenever we run `npm run build`.

-You can combine Parcel with your own NPM scripts to run tasks that Parcel doesn’t handle itself.
+## Coming up

+So far in this series we’ve seen how to build a starter for very simple project using NPM scripts, and learnt how to use Parcel to handle more complex tasks with minimal configuration.
+In the third article we’ll add a simple Sass architecture to help us get up and running quickly with writing styles.

 ## See other articles in this series